 Chemical Hazards in Restaurants: The Effects of Exposure

-Cleaning supplies used in commercial kitchens have been known to cause headaches, eye injuries and skin injuries.
-In fact, over
+Cleaning supplies used in restaurants are among the top chemical hazards in the kitchen.
+Certain types of cleaners have been known to cause headaches, eye injuries and skin injuries.
+In fact, over 13 million workers

 in the country, including restaurant employees, are potentially exposed to chemicals that can be absorbed through the skin on a daily basis.
 These chemicals can also be inhaled or even ingested as the result of eating in a contaminated area.
 And, once a toxic chemical has made contact with or within the body, the results can lead to acute or chronic health issues.

 Some of the negative health effects restaurant workers face from exposure to hazardous chemicals include:

 - Respiratory issues: Chemicals like chlorine and ammonia, often components of many cleaning materials, can cause problems with the respiratory system, especially irritating the nose and throat.
 Additionally, these two solutions mixed together can cause a chemical reaction and release a deadly gas.

 - Burns: Oven cleaners, drain openers and grill cleaners are often composed of chemicals that can burn the skin and eyes.